British Library to show Declaration of Independence

 "Our exhibition next year will provide a unique opportunity to see them displayed with our two original 1215 Magna Carta documents, from which they drew some of their core principles."

-The text of the Declaration was copied down by former Thomas Jefferson after changes had been made to a draft version by John Adams and Benjamin Franklin.
-All three men went on to serve as President.
+The text of the Declaration was copied down by former President Thomas Jefferson after changes had been made to a draft version by John Adams and Benjamin Franklin.

 'Bedrock of society'